khaeru/sdmx/doc/sources.rst

 .. _source-matrix:

-- Because of the large number of services and endpoints, this matrix of support is only periodically updated.
-  To mitigate: https://khaeru.github.io/sdmx/ displays a summary of every SDMX-REST API endpoint for every data source built-in to :mod:`sdmx`; this summary is updated daily by an automatic run of the test suite.
-  These include all endpoints known to return a reply, even if the reply is an error message of some sort.
+- Because of the large number of services and endpoints, this matrix of support is only periodically updated. https://khaeru.github.io/sdmx includes all endpoints known to return a reply, even if the reply is an error message of some sort.

 SDMX-JSON—only services
 ~~~~~~~~~~~~~~~~~~~~~~~